-My first trip into a Lush store was an eye-opening, unforgettable and fun experience.
+My first trip into a Lush store was an eye-opening and truly unforgettable experience.
 I had a good look around it and I remember being completely overwhelmed with excitement as I explored the huge amount of products on offer.
 There were bath bombs, shower jellies, soaps… The bubble bars were however what interested me the most.
 I liked the idea that it was a product that could be spread out over several baths as opposed to just the one.As beautiful as everything was I decided that the bubble bars would be a good place to start my Lush journey.
 On that very first Lush trip I decided to purchase a The Comforter Bubble Bar.
 At the time I wasn’t entirely sure what to make of it.
 All I knew is that it was one of the biggest bubble bars available at that time and that it smelt of blackcurrants, reminding me of one of my favourite childhood drinks, Ribena.

 Below is a photograph of the Comforter and Pop in the Bath bubble bar together.
 I have included it in my review to show the significant size difference.Many people break their bubble bars in half, I however like to make the most of them by separating them into several pieces.
 With the Comforter bubble bar I can easily get 6 to 8 generously bubbled baths out of it.
 The Pop in the Bath is a different story, I can only stretch it out to last for 2 baths.
 By all means I love both, the Comforter being a giant in comparison to other bubble bars is however what makes it more desirable to me.